dobin/yookiterm-server/README.md

 certain topics.
 It is currently used as a plattform teaching exploit development at an university.

 ## Install

+Make sure you have something like the following directory structure:
+* /opt/exploit.courses/
+  * yookiterm-server/ (this)
+  * yookiterm/ (Angular UI)
+  * yookiterm-slides/ (slides PDF)
+  * yookiterm-challenges/ (challenges markdown)

 ```
 # build